Category: Note-taking apps

 Apple Notes

-Notion fails first because databases and page structures must be understood before writing.
+Notion fails first because it breaks when databases and page structures must be understood before writing.

 Verdict